Consensys/doc.orion/docs/HowTo/Run-Docker-Image.md

 # Running the Orion Docker Image

-A Docker image is provided to run an Orion node in a Docker container.

-Use this Docker image to run a single Orion node without installing Orion.
+Use the Orion Docker image to run a single Orion node without installing Orion.

 __Prerequisites__: